Groundwater on Mars

-The preservation and cementation of aeolian dune stratigraphy in Burns Cliff in Endurance Crater are thought to have been controlled by flow of shallow groundwater.
+The preservation and cementation of aeolian dune stratigraphy in Burns Cliff in Endurance Crater are thought to have been controlled by the flow of shallow groundwater.

 Rain and snow were regular occurrences on Mars in the past; especially in the Noachian and early Hesperian epochs.
 Water was theorized to seep into the ground until it reached a formation that would not allow it to penetrate further (such a layer is called an aquitard and is believed to be impermeable).
 Water then accumulated forming a saturated layer.
 Deep aquifers may still exist.